 The album title is taken from the opening track ‘Rose of Cimarron’, written by Poco’s Rusty Young.
 ‘If I Needed You’ is one of Townes Van Zandt’s prettiest tunes, and the duet with Don Williams is lovely.
 ‘Another Lonesome Morning’ and ‘Tennessee Waltz’ are gorgeous, and Paul Kennerley’s ‘Born To Run’ stands out as an upbeat tune on a mellow album.

 Of the two outtake records from 1981, I prefer the rock-oriented Evangeline, but most of the songs on Cimarron are too good to stay in the vaults.

 I don’t always cover live albums, but Harris’ Last Date is different than most.
 The setlist is very Emmylou Harris (lots of Gram Parsons, some venerable country songs, a Springsteen cover), but none of these songs had appeared on her studio records.
 They’re recorded live with the Hot Band, whose membership had changed markedly since the 1970s – drummer John Ware is the only holdover from the original lineup, while Barry Tashian shines on duet vocals.
 Last Date is a strong record, although it suffers from a lack of variety – it largely sticks to sprightly country tunes.

 Last Date is named for the cover of Floyd Cramer’s ‘(Lost His Love) On Our Last Date’; Harris’ dignified reading provided her fifth #1 country hit.
 The song that deviates most from the album’s template is Bruce Springsteen’s ‘Streets on Fire’ – it’s countrified, but shares the resigned romanticism of the original.
-There are four Parsons tunes (counting Joyce Allsup’s ‘We’ll Sweep Out The Ashes (in the Morning)’, which Parsons covered on GP) – it’s a little surreal hearing Harris sing lead on ‘Return of the Grievous Angel’.
+There are four Parsons tunes (counting Joyce Allsup’s ‘We’ll Sweep Out The Ashes (in the Morning)’, which Parsons covered on GP) – it’s a little surreal hearing Harris singing lead on ‘Return of the Grievous Angel’.